glacials/splits-io/docs/api.md

 |---------------:|:---------------------------------------------|:------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `histories`    | array of History objects                     | never                                                 | Ordered history objects of all previous runs.
 The first item is the first run recorded by the runner's timer into the source file.
 The last item is the most recent one.
 This field is only nonempty if the source timer records history.     |

+### Segment
-Segment objects have the following format.
+Segment objects have the following format:

 | Field                           | Type          | Can it be null? | Description                                                                                                                                                                                                                                                        |
 |--------------------------------:|:--------------|:----------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|